straightedge77/wdps2126/README.md

 Codes are run on the DAS cluster at `/var/scratch/wdps2106/wdps_2126`, `result1` is a conda virtual environment that has been created.
 Below are the packages installed to run the assignment.

  ```
-# if you want to use pip(pip for python3) to install the packages, use the following command(not recommended)
+# if you want to use pip(pip for python3) to install the packages, use the following command(python version 3.8)
 pip install pyspark==3.1.2
 pip install spark-nlp==3.3.3
 pip install beautifulsoup4